 In the Upper School (years 10 and 11) we not only prepare our pupils academically for their GCSE examinations, but we also continue to develop their personal skills and encourage them to be active learners who think for themselves.

 We want our pupils to become independent and inquisitive learners as they progress through the school so that they develop specialist subject knowledge, an enquiring and discriminating mind and continue their desire for learning, especially in preparation for their A Level studies.
 Our pupils are curious and able to think critically and spontaneously, questioning the world around them and we want them to have the knowledge, skills and habits of mind to succeed and thrive both in their academic studies and in their future lives.

-In years 10 and 11 girls study for nine, ten or, in some cases, eleven GCSEs or IGCSEs.
+In years 10 and 11 girls study for nine or ten GCSEs or IGCSEs.
 It is compulsory to take: